knavesec/CredMaster/README.md

 --clean               Clean up ALL AWS APIs from every region, warning irreversible
 ```

 - `outfile` - multithreaded file writes are hard so this is incomplete.
 Will write to `threads`+1 files.
-These can be put in order with a simple `cat outfilename-credmaster* | sort` since they are all timestamped
+These can be put in order with a simple `sort outfilename-credmaster*` since they are all timestamped
 - `threads` - pretty straight forward, for quicker results.
 Each thread is a unique AWS region so there is less overlap
 - `jitter`, `jitter_min` - provide upper and lower limit settings for jittering requests
 - `delay` - provided a password list, it can be configured to move to the next password after `delay` minutes to help prevent lockouts.
 Helpful if you know the clients lockout reset counter, you can set the delay between passwords long enough to trigger the reset